totuni/esp-studio-examplesII/Analytics/analytics_kmeans/README.md

 ![Diagram of the project](img/analytics_kmeans_diagram.png "Diagram of the project")

-- The w_source window is a Source Window that ingests incoming signal samples (events) from the input file, `events.csv`.
+- The w_source window is a Source Window that ingests incoming signal samples from the input file, `events.csv`.
-- The w_training window is a Train Window that builds and continuously updates the K-means clustering model in real time.
+- The w_training window is a Train Window that builds and continuously updates the k-means clustering model in real time.
-- The w_scoring window is a Score Window that assigns each new event to the nearest cluster centroid and outputs the cluster ID and distance metrics.
+- The w_scoring window is a Score Window that assigns each new event to the nearest cluster centroid and writes the cluster ID and distance metrics.  <!-- to where? where is it outputted?-->

 ### w_source